whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 All of this may sound very abstract, but I assure you that `leex` and `yecc` have tons of practical uses.
 For example, I recently had to write a parser for [PO files][po-files] in the context of writing an Elixir binding to [GNU gettext][gnu-gettext].
 Well, I used `yecc` to write a parser: this resulted in a very declarative, clean and easy-to-understand grammar (you can see it [here][gettext-for-elixir-parser-code]) and I'm super-happy with it.
 We didn't use `leex` in Gettext but decided to roll our own lexer, but only because the tokenization was very simple and `leex` may have been slight overkill.

 Want another real-world™ example?
 Wait, I think I have one: ever heard of the Elixir programming language?
 It's a nice language built atop the Erlang virtual matching, focused on concurrency, fault to...
-Ok, it's [parsed by `yecc`][elixir-parser-code] :).
+Well, it's [parsed by `yecc`][elixir-parser-code] :).

 ## Recap

 We built a lexer and a parser for transforming strings representing Elixir lists to actual Elixir lists.
 We used the `leex` Erlang module to generate the lexer and the `yecc` module to generate the parser.

-I'm realising just now that this post, even if it's my first post about Elixir, contains barely any Elixir.
-Let's just see this as an opportunity to sing the praises of how easy it is to interop with Erlang from Elixir, shall we? :)
+I'm realizing just now that this post, even if it's my first post about Elixir, contains barely any Elixir.
+Let's just see this as an opportunity to sing the praises of how easy it is to use Erlang from Elixir, shall we? :)

 [wiki-lexical-analysis]: http://en.wikipedia.org/wiki/Lexical_analysis